ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 ## [From _The Columbia herald._](https://chroniclingamerica.loc.gov/lccn/sn85033386/1871-03-17/ed-1/seq-4)

 #### 1871-03-17 &middot; Columbia, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+i
+---
+A young gentleman happening to sit
-ch in a pew adjoining one in
+at church in a pew adjoining one in
 which sat a young lady for whom he
 conceived a violent passion was desirous
 of entering into courtship npou the spot;